Catawba Master Naturalist Class

 Join us for 12 fun weeks exploring the world around you through observation and hands-on, interactive learning in Fort Mill, SC and surrounding areas.
-Based on the Anne Springs Close Greenway, the Catawba Master Naturalist Program will be held Wednesdays, March - May, from 9:30 am - 3:30 pm.
+Based on the Anne Springs Close Greenway, the Catawba Master Naturalist Class is offered on Wednesdays in the spring (March - May) for a full day.
 The goal of the course is for the participant to develop a reasonable understanding of environmental and ecological concepts, which they can then apply toward developing community relationships through volunteering and environmental stewardship.
 Participants will learn identification skills and ecological concepts and will explore local, national, and cultural historical points of interest.
 The program will also demonstrate how this knowledge can be applied to ensure that human impact on the Earth is sustainable.
 The only prerequisite for this course is curiosity and a desire to learn about the natural world.
 No prior knowledge is required.
 The course includes field trips to locations around the Piedmont area in addition to the 2,100 acres of preserved land on the Anne Springs Close Greenway.
 Field trips will include Forty Acre Rock, Landsford Canal State Park, Museum of York County, Kings Mountain Military and Congaree National Parks.
 Classes will be taught by knowledgeable instructors within their specific field of expertise.

 Through the established connections, you will develop the skills necessary to become a lifelong student of nature and an environmental steward.
 The experiences and training you receive throughout this program will assist you in your own volunteer adventures within your community.
 Participants completing the course and 30 hours of approved volunteer service on the Anne Springs Close Greenway (or other approved sites) will receive Master Naturalist certification, making them eligible to join a local Master Naturalist alumni chapter and participate in advanced training courses.